MarcBoule/ImpromptuModular/README.md

 ![IM](res/img/TwelveKey.jpg)

 A chainable keyboard controller for your virtual Rack.
 When multiple TwelveKey modules are connected in series from left to right, only the octave of the left-most module needs to be set, all other down-chain modules' octaves are set automatically.
 The aggregate output is that of the right-most module.
 To set up a chain of TwelveKey modules, simply connect the four outputs on the right side of a module to the four inputs of the next module beside it (typically to the right).
 With creative patching, the velocity output can be used to modulate a filter, to perform pitch bends, etc. The velocity is controlled by pressing the keys at different vertical positions within the guide marks on the keys.
-For a short introduction to the module, please see Omri Cohen's [TwelveKey video](https://www.youtube.com/watch?v=__LtuPD3y_c).

 * **CV**: The CV output from the keyboard or its CV input, depending on which key was last pressed, i.e. an up-chain key (from a module to the left) or a key of the given keyboard module.